-How to Properly Remove Water and Clean Your Tractor’s Diesel Fuel Tank.
+How to Properly Remove Water and Clean Your Kubota Tractor’s Diesel Fuel Tank

-To tackle this project, you’ll need the following items:
+To tackle this project, have the following on hand:

 • Wrench set